Joaquim Heliodoro da Cunha Rivara

-Joaquim Heliodoro da Cunha Rivara (23 June 1809 – 20 February 1879) was a Portuguese physician, professor, intellectual and politician.
+Joaquim Heliodoro da Cunha Rivara (23 June 1809 – 20 February 1879) was a Portuguese medical doctor, professor, intellectual and politician.
 He excelled as a scholar of the history of the Portuguese presence in India and as a champion of the Konkani language.

 Early life

 Joaquim Heliodoro da Cunha Rivara was born in Arraiolos, eldest son of António Francisco Rivara and Maria Isabel da Cunha Feio Castelo Branco.
 His father was a doctor of Genoese origin, and was a student at Casa Pia de Lisboa, while his mother was of Portuguese origin.

 After preparatory studies in Évora, where he studied languages and humanities, and courses in Mathematics and Philosophy at the University of Coimbra, where he enrolled in the year 1824, he moved in 1827 to the course of medicine at the same university, graduating in the year 1836.
 Suspension of classes as a result of the Portuguese Civil War (1828–1834) delayed his graduation.